 New to birds?
 Get your first pair of nockies!

 Pet Hydration = Birdbath Maintenance

 Jeremiah was a Bullfrog.
-Or, at least he was until you forgot to fill his water.
+Or, at least, he was until you forgot to fill his water.
 Almost all pets require a regular water source to keep them hydrated.
 If you forget, the consequences are far direr than forgetting to feed for a meal.
 Dehydration is dangerous to animals, even domestic ones.
-Birds appreciate a fresh source of water in your yard, but if the birdbath dries up in mid-July, those wonderful feathered wings will carry them to a nearby source of water.
+Birds appreciate a fresh source of water in your yard, but if the birdbath dries up in mid-July, those wonderful feathered wings will carry them to a nearby water source.

 Walking Your First Pet = Go Birding!

-When you get out the leash and your dog shows extreme levels of excitement are moments that cannot be replicated with feeding birds.
+When you get out the leash, and your dog shows extreme levels of excitement, these moments cannot be replicated by feeding birds.
 You cannot capture a bird and take it for a flight.
-Not only is it highly illegal, capturing wild animals is unethical.
+Not only is it highly illegal, but capturing wild animals is unethical.
 This is an area where feeding birds cannot compete with a pet.
 The joy of going on a walk with your favorite pooch is unmatched.
-However, if you simply enjoy the exercise of walking a pet, go birdwatching!
+However, if you enjoy the exercise generated by walking a pet, go birdwatching!
 Hiking and finding birds is a relaxing and cathartic activity.

 Winner: Pets (unless its a goldfish)